Learn about and download our logo or read about our official seal. If you run a division here, find out how to get a divisional signature.

 - Use the white logos on a dark-colored background.

 - Do not use the green logo on a medium– or dark-colored background.

 This is the official logo of The Evergreen State College.
 Use this logo whenever possible.
 If vertical space is a constraint, you may use the wide version, below.

-This version of the logo was developed for use in areas where vertical space is at a premium.
+We developed this version of the logo for use in areas where vertical space is at a premium.

-This logo can be used in place of the former “Big G” logo.
+You can use this logo in place of the former “Big G” logo.